bwino-app/bwino-product-spec/01_installation.md

 ## Application Installation

 After the permissions to install have been given, the user can then proceed to install the application.
-After a few moments, the application is installed and the user can choose to close the installation dialogue or open the _Bwino_ app.
+After a few moments, the application is installed and the user can choose to close the installation dialog box or open the _Bwino_ app.

 ![Application installation](screenshots/installation_registration/03_install_application.png)